Terms and Conditions for Employers

 7. In cases where the complaint reveals that information provided in the job advertisement was false or misleading, the advertisement will be withdrawn immediately.

 3. Employers advertising on JCU CareerHub must abide by our Terms and Conditions for Employers.
-Careers and Employment checks that all opportunities featured on JCU CareerHub comply with our Terms and Conditions, however, we do not accept responsibility for advertisers who provide inaccurate, misleading or false information.
+Careers and Employability checks that all opportunities featured on JCU CareerHub comply with our Terms and Conditions, however, we do not accept responsibility for advertisers who provide inaccurate, misleading or false information.

 6. Employers agree that all information they provide in their advertisement does not breach any law or the rights of any person (including legislation regarding Fair Trading, Equal Opportunity and Human Rights).